metal3-io/baremetal-operator/docs/dev-setup.md

   bootMACAddress: 00:73:49:3a:76:8e
 ```

-The `make-worker` utility can be used to generate a YAML file for
+The `make-virt-worker` utility can be used to generate a YAML file for
 registering a host.
 It takes as input the name of the `virsh` domain
 and produces as output the basic YAML to register that host properly,
 with the boot MAC address and BMC address filled in.

 ```
-$ go run cmd/make-worker/main.go openshift_worker_1
+$ go run cmd/make-virt-worker/main.go openshift_worker_1
 ---
 apiVersion: v1
 kind: Secret